William Schaw of Schawpark

 (5) Item, that na maister sali tak anevther maisteris wark over his heid, efter that the first maister hes aggreit w’the awnar of the wark ather be contract, arlis, or verball conditioun, vnder the paine of fourtie punds.

-(5) No master shall take away another master’s work after the latter has entered into an agreement with the employer by contract or otherwise, under penalty of forty pounds.
+(5) Item, that no Master shall take another Master’s work over his head, after the first Master has agreed with the owner of the work either by contract, arles or verbal condition, under the penalty of forty pounds.

 (6) Item, that na maister sall tak the wirking of ony wark that vther maisteris hes wrocht at of befoir, vnto the tyme that the first wirkaris be satisfeit for the wark quhilk thay haif wrocht, vnder the pane foirsaid.